Successfully further educate digitally

 Webinar

-A webinar is essentially a classic seminar that takes place online.
-A web seminar is conducted live and simultaneously from anywhere over the Internet.
+A webinar is actually a classic seminar that takes place online.
+A web seminar is conducted live and simultaneously independent of location over the Internet.

-Webinars have the advantage that, like in-person sessions, you can directly address questions and issues.
-Although they often take place live, you can of course also record them and make them available later.
+Webinars have the advantage that, just like in person, you can directly address questions and problems.
+While they often take place live, you can of course also record them and make them available later.

-As you can see, there is a wide variety of e-learning methods that can naturally be combined with each other.
-They mainly differ in whether the learning takes place synchronously or asynchronously – that is, whether instructors and learners meet live together or the course takes place independently of time and location.
-Before you make this decision, you should ask yourself whether pure e-learning is the suitable continuing education method for your learning goals.
-You can read in detail about the various e-learning methods in the free overview.
+As you can see, there is a large selection of E-Learning methods that can naturally be combined with each other.
+They differ primarily in whether the learning takes place synchronously or asynchronously – that is, whether instructors and learners meet live together or the course takes place independently of time and space.
+Before making this decision, you should ask yourself whether pure E-Learning is the suitable continuing education method for your learning goals.
+You can read more about the available E-Learning methods in detail in the free overview.

 The best e-learning methods for companies

-You can find detailed definitions of these methods along with helpful practical examples in the PDF overview "The Best E-Learning Methods for Companies."
+You will find detailed definitions of these methods with helpful practical examples in the PDF overview "The Best E-Learning Methods for Companies."

-In principle, E-Learning is suitable for almost all use cases in the company.
-Some supposed reasons against E-Learning are based on prejudices.
-Therefore, do not rule out E-Learning altogether just because you assume that E-Learning fundamentally...
+In principle, E-Learning is suitable for almost all application cases in the company.
+Some supposed arguments against E-Learning are based on prejudices.
+Therefore, do not dismiss E-Learning outright just because you assume that E-Learning fundamentally...

 1. is "cold" and impersonal.